dcrebbin/azure-vpn/README.md

 2. Once running -> Select ClashX from your toolbar -> Config -> Open config folder

-3. Replace the default `config.yaml` with the `./clash.yaml` in this repo
+3. Replace the default `config.yaml` with the [`./clash.yaml`](https://github.com/dcrebbin/azure-vpn/blob/main/clash.yaml) in this repo

 4. (ClashX Dropdown) -> Config -> Reload Config

 5. (ClashX Dropdown) -> GLOBAL -> Benchmark

-If "cash" is green or yellow your VPN is now woring
+If "clash" is green or yellow your VPN is now woring

 #### Debuging